monome/docs/docs/modular/teletype/JFTT5.md

 ## Geode (abstract)

-*Geode* is a rythmic engine for polymetric & -phasic patterns.
+*Geode* is a rhythmic engine for polymetric & polyphasic patterns.
 This is fundamentally a 'clocked' mode, whether internally or via Teletype.
 TIME & INTONE maintain their standard free-running influence.

 Notes are a combination of a standard trigger along with a repeat count & subdivision.
 The former sets the number of envelope events to create, while the latter chooses the rhythmic relation of those repeats to the master timebase. *transient / sustain / cycle* chooses how the repeats' amplitude is modified over time. *sustain* decays to zero-level over the duration of the repeats. *cycle* adds a rhythmic undulation to the envelope level, controlled via the RUN jack.
 Experiment!